riblidezso/frcnn_cad/README.md

 ---

-If you want to use the model please cite:
+If you want to use the model or the plugin in your research please cite:
 > Ribli, Dezső, et al. "Detecting and classifying lesions in mammograms with Deep Learning." arXiv preprint arXiv:1707.08401 (2017).